Reconnecting and resisting

 I feel more like a health practitioner

-French-Guyanese-Danish media artist Tabita Rezaire talks to C& about decolonisation, health, politics, collaboration and the West’s discovery of African art
+French-Guyanese-Danish media artist Tabita Rezaire talks to C& about decolonisation, health, politics, collaboration and the West’s discovery of art from African Perspectives

 Tuesday July 5th, 2016